BDC Hamburger Icon

 The USDA’s Rural Business Services Program Discovery Tool can help you learn more about the available loan and grant programs and program eligibility requirements.
 Consult your state’s Rural Development Office to start the loan application process.

-In most cases, these federal loan programs do not provide financing directly.
-Generally, the federal government serves as a guarantor of a portion of the debt so that conventional lending institutions such as banks feel more secure authorizing a loan to a business.
+Federal loan programs do not usually directly provide financing.
+Generally, the federal government guarantees a portion of the debt, so conventional lending institutions feel more secure authorizing a loan to a business.

-“The SBA and the USDA provide guarantees to banks on a portion of the loan balance with a corresponding underwriting guideline that opens up the borrowing opportunity to a larger group of businesses,” said Bernie Dandridge, SBA and USDA business development specialist at Florida Capital Bank.
+“The SBA and the USDA provide guarantees to banks on a portion of the loan balance with a corresponding underwriting guideline that opens up the borrowing opportunity to a larger group of businesses,” explained Bernie Dandridge, a sales and operations specialist at Seaside Bank and Trust.

-Businesses applying for the support of a federal loan program will have to engage the appropriate agency and go through the process of applying, which sometimes can take a while.
-It also means opening your financial recordkeeping to inspection and being prepared to divulge sensitive information to decision-makers within the program.
+Businesses applying for federal loan programs must engage the appropriate agency and undergo a potentially lengthy application process.
+This also means opening your financial recordkeeping to inspection and being prepared to divulge sensitive information to decision-makers within the program.

 Why entrepreneurs should consider a government loan

-• Funding access: One of the most significant benefits of government loans is that they make funding available to entrepreneurs who otherwise might not have financing options.
+• Funding access: Government loans make funding available to entrepreneurs who otherwise might not have financing options.

-• Easier loan terms: Compared to other types of business loans, government loans often have lower fees and interest rates as well as longer repayment terms.
+• Easier loan terms: Government loans often have lower fees and interest rates and longer repayment terms.
 In many cases, your initial down payment will also be smaller, making government loans more accessible than their private counterparts.

 • Easier qualification terms: Although not every entrepreneur qualifies for government loans, these loans often have more flexible terms than bank or private loans.
-They can be a more realistic loan option for business owners with low credit scores, poor lending histories or minimal proof of business success.
+They’re often a type of business loan you can get with bad credit.

 • Faster funding: SBA loans are often available within one month of applying.
-The turnaround time for most non-government entrepreneur loans is greater than two months.
+The turnaround time for most non-government entrepreneur loans is over two months.

 What to consider before applying for government loans

-First, you must accurately and entirely complete the application process, verifying that all submitted information is true to the best of your knowledge.
-Be aware that misrepresenting or inflating the figures in a loan application raises a red flag with lenders and often results in a refusal of funds.
+• Informational accuracy: You must complete the application process accurately and entirely, verifying that all submitted information is true to the best of your knowledge.
+Misrepresenting or inflating the figures in a loan application raises a red flag with lenders, often resulting in a refusal of funds.

-Like most loans, government loans have additional fees.
-According to Dandridge, these fees could be as much as 3.75% of the guaranteed loan amount.
-Businesses that qualify for a standard conventional commercial loan are not required to pay such fees.
+• Loan fees: Like most loans, government loans have additional fees.
+According to Dandridge, these fees could be as much as 3.75 percent of the guaranteed loan amount.

-USDA loans have population-driven geographic limitations, which means that you simply can’t access USDA loans in some regions.
-Other entrepreneur loans – such as SBA loans, which have no geographic limitations – may be necessary depending on your location.
+• Geographic limitations: USDA loans have population-driven geographic limitations, which means you can’t access them in some regions.
+Depending on your location, SBA or other loans without geographic limitations may be necessary.

-Planning properly and ensuring you can meet the obligations of a loan guaranteed by the federal government should be your primary consideration before you accept financing.
-However, if you can reliably service your debt, you should have little to worry about.
+Planning properly and ensuring you can meet the obligations of a loan guaranteed by the federal government should be your primary consideration before accepting financing.
+However, if you can service your debt reliably, you should have little to worry about.

 “As long as you meet your repayment obligations and provide periodic financial reports as required under your agreement, your banker will be your biggest advocate,” Haverty said.
 “But if you fall behind and your loan goes into default, the … process could end up being more unpleasant than an audit from the IRS.”

-Max Freedman and Julie Ritzer Ross contributed to the writing and reporting in this article.
+Mike Berner and Max Freedman contributed to this article.
 Source interviews were conducted for a previous version of this article.

 author image